mathesar-foundation/mathesar-wiki/engineering/architecture/dml.md

 title: DML Operations
 description:
 published: true
-date: 2021-05-07T15:16:22.341Z
+date: 2021-05-11T20:03:04.062Z
 tags:
 editor: markdown
 dateCreated: 2021-05-07T15:16:22.341Z
 ---

+DML (Data Manipulation Language) operations involve adding (inserting), deleting, and modifying (updating) data in a database.
 This section deals with details about importing data, adding it to tables, and modifying/deleting records from tables.

 # Goals
 - User should be able to insert arbitrary data into tables.